Altay (tank): Design

 The suspension system adopts Hyundai Rotem's non-active in-arm suspension unit (ISU) and includes a track tension system that automatically adjusts the tension of the track.
+For mass production of the suspension system, KUMA, a partner of Hyundai Rotem, is in charge.

 ASELSAN made electronic systems produced within the scope of Altay Mass Production Project; Fire Control System, Electric Gun and Turret Engagement System, Command Control Communication and Information System, Driver Vision System, Laser Warning System, Remote Controlled Weapon System, Battlefield Recognition and Identification System, Close Range Surveillance System, AKKOR Active Protection System.
 HAVELSAN provides training and simulation for maintenance and training.

 While moving at high speeds, to evade ATGM attacks, sudden braking and manoeuvering at severe angles are capabilities that were taken into consideration from early developmental stages.
 An isolated ammunition compartment (turret bustle) is designed to protect tank crew, alongside fire and explosion suppression systems that are to activate when hit or when the tank is involved in an accident.
 The tank is to be equipped with sensors for the detection of contaminated air from chemical, biological and nuclear weapons.
 The tank also has hunter-killer engagement capability.